ThomasNowProductions/BreathSpace/docs/STATE_MANAGEMENT.md

 ## Overview

-OpenBreath uses the Provider package for state management, which is a wrapper around InheritedWidget to make them more usable and reusable.
+BreathSpace uses the Provider package for state management, which is a wrapper around InheritedWidget to make them more usable and reusable.

 ## Provider Pattern